 Snowboard Jacket – You read my story up above.
 A snowboard jacket takes on the big responsibility of keeping your core warm.
 Not wearing one is one of the easiest and quickest ways to lose body heat – not to mention the lack of one means quite a bit of discomfort.
+If your a woman, there are women’s specific snowboarding jackets.
 Keep in mind layering is the way to go to keep warm.
 In addition to a jacket, a warm base layer is essential.

 Snowboard Gloves – We all know how easy it is to hurt our fingers or for our hands to get cold.
 Now imagine your fingers are already freezing cold and you accidentally hit them on one of your bindings or the edge of your board.
 That’s a kind of pain we want to try and avoid! snowboard gloves are the easiest way to go about doing that.
 On top of that, many come with a grippy material on the pads of the fingers to help you hold onto things in the snow.